Finding your unique niche is the key to opening the door to new prospects and exponential growth.

 What Is An Ideal Customer Profile & How to Find Yours

 Most people would think finding an ideal customer is easy.
-Pick your largest customer, identify their unique attributes, and bang, there is your ideal customer profile.
-However, your largest customer might not actually be your ideal ICP.
+Pick your largest customer, identify their unique attributes, and boom, your ideal customer profile is created.
+Keep in mind that your largest customer might not actually be your ideal ICP.
+You might be better off looking for prospects who match your most profitable customer rather than the largest.

-The image below provides a few options to consider when creating your ideal customer profile.
+The image below provides a few options for creating your ideal customer profile.

 Surveying your current customers is a cost-effective method of gaining insightful analytics and data that’ll provide a foundation for building your Ideal Customer Profile.